* Employment rises by 171,000 jobs in October

 A full recovery from the 2007-09 recession remains distant and even sustained monthly job gains of 171,000 would likely bring down the unemployment rate only slowly.
 The jobless rate, which peaked during the recession at 10 percent, remains about 3 percentage points above its pre-recession level.

-The persistently high unemployment rate has undercut wage growth.
+Indeed, the persistently high unemployment rate has undercut wage growth.
 Average hourly earnings fell one cent last month to $23.58.
 Over the past year, they have risen just 1.6 percent, the lowest on records dating to early 2007.
-A narrower measure that looks at just production and non-supervisory employees is up only 1.1 percent, the smallest rise since at least 1964.
+A narrower measure that looks at just production and non-supervisory employees is up only 1.1 percent, the lowest since at least 1964.

 In October, the jobless rate rose because 578,000 people entered the workforce.
 That helped push the participation rate, a measure of the portion of the population in the labor force, up two tenths of a point to 63.8 percent.
 A gauge of the proportion of working age Americans who have a job hit a three-year high at 58.8 percent.

-The rise in the jobless rate was too small to reverse a big drop registered in September.
+While the jobless rate rose, it only partially reversed a big drop in September.
 A broader measure of underemployment that includes the unemployed, people who can only get part-time work and people who want a job but who are not looking ticked down a tenth of a point to 14.6 percent, its lowest level since April.
-Still, 23 million Americans were underemployed by this measure.
+Still, that represents 23 million Americans.

 All of the gain in payrolls was in the private sector, which added 184,000 jobs in October, the biggest increase since February.
 The government shed 13,000 positions.